Bhardal/Xr_intro_HW2/README.md

 This is a Unity VR project you are in a cubic room along with a light.<br>
 The light's base color is White (255,255,255). <br>
-Outside of the Room is a Custom made Skybox, created from one of my Minecraft Texture packs.
+Outside of the Room is a Custom made Skybox, created from one of my Minecraft Texture packs. <br>
 In front of you is a scope.
-You can grab it and rotate it with one or both hands.
+You can grab it and rotate it with one or both hands. <br>
 The lens allows you to see a hidden message on one of the walls.

 ___